Inventory Log Overview

 - Product Variant – It will show records of all the transactions with its specific product variant.

-- Warehouse – It will show records of all the transactions involving the warehouse.
+- Location – It will show records of all the transactions involving the warehouse.

 - User – It will show records made by the specific user selected.

-- Transaction – It will show all the records with the particular transaction such as Receive Order, Purchase Return, Delivery, Sales Return, Stock Adjustment, Stock Transfer, or All Transactions.
+- Transaction – It will show all the records with the particular transaction such as Receive Order, Purchase Return, Delivery, Sales Return, Stock Adjustment, Stock Transfer, Assembly, Cash Invoice or All Transactions.

 - Click Generate to fetch the results according to your filters.
 If all filters are blank, it will generate all inventory log, sorted by the most recent log.